tranletrongthuc/social-sync-pro/feature_descriptions/Settings_Management_Feature.md

 The current advanced settings system was achieved through several key refactoring steps:

 1.  **API Consolidation:** The initial, inefficient `load-ai-services` endpoint was replaced with the comprehensive `load-settings-data` endpoint to improve performance.
 2.  **Database Migration:** The database schema was simplified by merging the `aiServices` and `aiModels` collections into a single, more maintainable `aiModels` collection.
-A migration script (`scripts/migrate-ai-models.js`) was created and executed to handle this data transition.
-3.  **Prompt Externalization:** All hardcoded AI prompts were removed from the service layer and centralized into a `prompts` object within the `Settings` type, with default values established in `api/lib/defaultPrompts.js`.
+3.  **Prompt Externalization:** All hardcoded AI prompts were removed from the service layer and centralized into a `prompts` object within the `Settings` type.
-4.  **Bug Fixes & Logic Correction:**
-    -   A critical bug was resolved where the `SettingsModal` would incorrectly display global settings instead of brand-specific settings.
-This was fixed by correcting the data flow logic in `App.tsx`.
-    -   The brand creation logic was corrected in the backend to ensure that every new brand receives a copy of the current global settings upon creation, fulfilling the specified requirement.
+4.  **Two-Tiered Architecture:** The data model was refactored to separate global **prompt templates** (managed by admins) from brand-specific **prompt rules** (managed by users).
+The backend logic (`create-or-update-brand` and `save-settings`) was updated to enforce this separation, preventing data duplication and ensuring a clean inheritance model.

 ---